ccao-data/ccao/README.md

 ## Installation

-You can install the released version of assessR directly from GitLab by running the following R command after installing `remotes`:
+You can install the released version of `ccao` directly from GitLab by running the following R command after installing `remotes`:

 ``` r